 Unlike your full-time permanent employees, freelancers who are working remotely cannot just pop into your office and seek clarification or address any concerns they might have.
 There is zero room for errors in such a setting, so a robust onboarding process for freelance experts will go a long way in aligning them in the right direction from day one.

-We have outlined below six steps you can implement when onboarding a freelance expert into your company.
+We have outlined below eight tips you can implement when onboarding a freelance expert into your company.

 - Communicate with the team about the incoming freelance expert